laravel/vite-plugin/UPGRADE.md

 ### Optional: Configure Tailwind

-If you are using Tailwind, perhaps with one of Laravel's starter kits, you will need migrate your `tailwind.config.js` to use [Vite compatible imports](#vite-compatible-imports) and exports.
+If you are using Tailwind, perhaps with one of Laravel's starter kits, you will need to migrate your `tailwind.config.js` configuration file to use [Vite compatible imports](#vite-compatible-imports) and exports:

 ```diff
 - const defaultTheme = require('tailwindcss/defaultTheme');